stoplightio/docs/README.md

 The time is nigh!

+## Workflow

-All work should be done in the develop branch.
+* All work should be done in a branch off of develop, and submitted via a PR upon completion.

 ## Templates

+TODO

 ## Articles

+TODO

 ## Assets